-The NV: Strategy Development course requires that the student team is working on a project that has successfully completed the Opportunity Evaluation step or has been granted an exception to this step by the Program for Entrepreneurs Advisory Committee.
+The NV: Strategy Development course requires that the student team is working on a project that has successfully completed the Opportunity Evaluation step or has been granted an exception to this step.
 In addition, the instructor must have approved the project.

 The course is organized to allow teams to follow a structured process in doing their analysis and developing a strategy.
 Four major topics shall form the basis of the strategy developed for the proposed venture.